lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Fragments that are not the last one

-In ACK-Always or ACK-on-Error, SCHC Fragments except the last one SHALL conform the detailed format defined in
+In ACK-Always or ACK-on-Error, SCHC Fragments except the last one SHALL conform to the detailed format defined in
 {{Fig-NotLastWin}}.